Hong Kong Educational System

 Tertiary Education

-The government has made significant efforts to supply secondary school graduates with various access and end points across different training paths.
+The government has made significant efforts to supply secondary school graduates with various access and endpoints across different training paths.
 Some enter undergraduate programs immediately after completing the HKDSE, while others choose to pursue sub-degree programs.

 Apart from such programs, students may also choose from any of a wide range of degrees, continuing, and training programs which would fit their skills and interests.
 In addition to undergraduate programs.
 There are also many postgraduate training and study courses for graduates who are interested in taking such courses.